-I keep my book practical and I translate important neurological concepts into simple operational terms.
+I keep my book practical and I translate important strategies, neuroscience and brain based concepts into simple military operational terms.
 I want you to understand that you can still embody the qualities of a warrior in your civilian life and you can use the lessons you learned during combat to grow and change.
 I’ll help you leave the soldiering life behind and finally lay your burden down.

 I also wanted to create a free resource for all.
 It is far more dynamic, creative and I hope engaging and inspiring.
 Again just a reminder that included in this is also my first book.
 Thank you for taking the time to journey through the book.

 You Can Get FREE INSTANT ACCESS To A Copy Of My Newest eBook:

 Just complete the form below NOW and I’ll send you a copy to your inbox!